EdgeNet-project/edgenet-legacy-2024/README.md

 # Using EdgeNet
 ## Getting Started

 EdgeNet can be deployed in any Kubernetes cluster with a couple of simple steps.
-To deploy EdgeNet to your private Kubernetes cluster please refer to the [deploying EdgeNet to Kubernetes tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).
+To deploy EdgeNet to your private Kubernetes cluster please refer to the [Deploying EdgeNet to Kubernetes Tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).

 ## Features
 To extend, and adapt Kubernetes into edge computing, EdgeNet employs various features.
 You can click on them to go through detailed documentation.